AlexGuo1998/BootMan/README.md

 # BootMan
-(WIP) Bootloader of ArduMan, supports flashing from a SD card.
+(WIP) Bootloader of ArduMan, supports flashing from an SD card.